 It’s all too easy to mistake the shapes themselves for the “goal” in yoga.
 However, there’s no single goal to yoga.
 If we can’t touch our toes, we’re not “bad at yoga”.

 Part of what makes yoga so magical is when we lose ourselves in it.
 We let go of self-consciousness, withdraw into ourselves and use the internal sensations as our guide for exploration.
 Instead of Utthita Trikonasana (Triangle Pose) being about reaching the floor with your lower hand, it’s about finding the extension in your side muscles.
 To look for space, strength, fluidity and stability in yoga, we start with the sensations.
 When we tune in, we can notice when we’re coming off-stretch or we could release tension.
 From this starting point, we actually see physical progress in strength and flexibility much sooner.

 But the benefits stretch beyond the physical.
 Tuning into physical sensations helps us better understand the body we’re working with.
 It is wonderful practice for doing the same with our minds.
 On days when you’re stressed or distracted, approach your mind with the same careful attention.
 What are you coming up against?
 How does it make you feel?
 Why does it feel like that?
 With patience and self-awareness, you can make more progress.

 Yoga helps us become conscious of parts of ourselves we had previously taken for granted.
 When we stop worrying about the way things look, we can find something truly beautiful.

-Why not try a slower-moving Level 1 class – designed for beginners and those wanting to revisit the basics – to give yourself the space to tune in to your sensations?
+Why not try a Slow Flow class – designed for beginners and those wanting to revisit the basics – to give yourself the space to tune in to your sensations?